 Factbox: Jordan security trial sheds light on palace intrigue

+AMMAN, July 12 (Reuters) - A Jordanian court on Monday sentenced a former royal confidant, Bassem Awadallah, and a minor royal to 15 years in jail on charges of attempting to destabilise the monarchy. read more

-AMMAN, July 6 (Reuters) - Jordan's security court will pass a verdict on July 12 in the case against Bassem Awadallah, once a confidant of Jordan's King Abdallah, who is on trial charged with backing the aspirations of former heir to the throne Prince Hamza to replace the monarch.[nL2N2OI0U8]
+The court said it had confirmed evidence backing the charges against Awadallah, once a confidant of King Abdallah, and Sherif Hassan Zaid, and that they had been determined to harm the monarchy by pushing former heir to the throne Prince Hamza as an alternative to the king.

-Awadallah and Hamza's friend and relative Sherif Hassan Zaid, a minor royal who is also on trial, were allegedly helping Hamza to exploit public anger at economic mismanagement and corruption to rally support for him as an "alternative" to the king, officials and public prosecutors say.

 MILITARY COURT

-The court's dismissal of a defence request to callwitnesses, including Hamza, has speeded up the trial. [nL2N2OD14Q]
+The court's dismissal of a defence request to call witnesses, including Hamza, speeded up the trial.

-Legal experts have questioned the legality of a trial when the man at the centre of the case, Hamza, is not in the dock.
-The authorities have said the trial process is fair.
+Legal experts have questioned the legality of a trial when the man at the centre of the case, Hamza, was not in the dock.
+The authorities have said the trial process was fair.

+The family of Awadallah, a U.S. citizen, who have appointed former U.S. federal prosecutor Michael Sullivan to represent them, have said the former royal official was tortured and feared for his life.

 EVIDENCE

-Much of the prosecution case is based on intercepted internet messaging, that has now been leaked on social media.
+Much of the prosecution case was based on intercepted internet messaging, that have now been leaked on social media.

 The messages show an English-speaking Hamza deliberating on what steps to take.